 - Collected information is shared with third parties.

-- Unclear whether the categories of information shared with third parties are indicated.
+- The categories of information shared with third parties are indicated.

 3.2: Data Use by Third Parties

 - The purpose for sharing a user's personal information with third parties is indicated.

 - Data are shared for analytics.

 - Data are shared for research and/or product improvement.

 - Data are not shared for third-party advertising and/or marketing.